Frequently Asked Questions

 Does it work on other major real estate websites?

-At the moment, the chrome extension works on domain.com.au and realestate.com.au.
+At the moment, the chrome extension works to display insights for listings on domain.com.au and realestate.com.au.

-Are you planning to support Firefox and other browsers?
+Are you planning to support Firefox and other browsers with the extension?

 Where is the data coming from?